minimaxir/notebooks/README.md

 # notebook

-This repository stores my R notebooks, allowing GitHub Pages to serve R Notebooks, without having to include a redundant, heavy `index.html` in every repository.
+This GitHub Repository stores my R Notebooks, allowing GitHub Pages to serve the R Notebooks on my website without me having to include a redundant, heavy `index.html` in every corresponding repository.
+All the notebooks will be served from a `/notebooks/` folder, which has SEO benefits as well.

 Refer to the original repository for each notebook where appropriate.